-DeLamar Gold and Silver Project
+DeLamar Gold and Silver Deposit

-On November 3, 2017, the Company acquired 100% of interest in Kinross DeLamar Mining Company, a wholly-owned subsidiary of Kinross Gold Corporation ("Kinross"), which owns the DeLamar Gold and Silver Project ("DeLamar" or the "Project") for \$7.5mm in cash and the issuance of 5,545,987 common shares of the Company that is equal to 9.9% of all of the issued and outstanding shares of the Company upon closing of the October 2017 \$27.3mm financing.
+On November 3, 2017, the Company acquired 100% of interest in Kinross DeLamar Mining Company, a wholly-owned subsidiary of Kinross Gold Corporation ("Kinross"), which owned the DeLamar Deposit for \$7.5mm in cash and the issuance of 5,545,987 common shares of the Company that is equal to 9.9% of all of the issued and outstanding shares of the Company upon closing of the October 2017 \$27.3mm financing.
 The Company paid \$3.0mm cash at closing of the acquisition transaction and issued a \$4.5mm promissory note, which was originally due in May 2019.
 The maturity date of the promissory note was extended to November 3, 2019 in the current period.
 The 5,545,987 common shares issued were valued at \$4,714,089 on the closing date.

-Notes to the Unaudited Interim Condensed Consolidated Financial Statements For the Three-Month Periods Ended March 31, 2019 and 2018 (Expressed in Canadian Dollars)
+Notes to the Unaudited Interim Condensed Consolidated Financial Statements For the Three and Six-Month Periods Ended June 30, 2019 and 2018 (Expressed in Canadian Dollars)